DaveSkender/Stock.Indicators/docs/_indicators/Ichimoku.md

 | `senkouOffset` | int | Optional.
 Number of periods to offset the `Senkou` span.
 Must be non-negative.
 Default is `kijunPeriods`.
 | `chikouOffset` | int | Optional.
 Number of periods to offset the `Chikou` span.
 Must be non-negative.
 Default is `kijunPeriods`.

 See overloads usage above to determine which parameters are relevant for each.
-If you are customizing offsets, all parameters arguments must by specified.
+If you are customizing offsets, all parameter arguments must be specified.

 ### Historical quotes requirements